 I credit my grandfather for planting those first seeds of desire for travel in my mind.
-A military man turned sales executive for a large chain department store, he was passionate about road trips, filming, and telling stories.
+Roger was a military man turned sales executive for a large chain department store, and he was passionate about road trips, filming, and telling stories.

 Schweizerische Bundesbahnen (SBB) Federal Railway

 New Model Italian Cars

 Peering into the abyss of the bell tower well.

 © Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.